-On April 10th, 2018, Microsoft releases the next major update to Windows 10: Spring Creators Update, which has the codename Redstone 4.
+On April 30th, 2018, Microsoft releases the next major update to Windows 10: April 2018 Update, which has the codename Redstone 4.
 The upgrade brings several new features and many quality-of-life improvements to the previous Fall Creators Update.
 If you want to know what is new, and whether it is worth installing, for free, on your Windows 10 computers and devices, read this article:

-Windows 10 Spring Creators Update is the latest major update to Windows 10.
+Windows 10 April 2018 Update (formerly known as Spring Creators Update) is the latest major update to Windows 10.
 It has the version 1803, the build 17133.1, and the codename used while developing it was Redstone 4.
 This update continues the work done by Microsoft with Fall Creators Update.
 Read on to see what is new in this release:

 1. The Timeline shows and syncs activities on all your Windows 10 devices

 The Timeline feature logs, syncs and displays the history of your activities, on all Windows 10 devices that are set to sync their Timeline.
 Press Windows+Tab or the Task View button on the taskbar and you see your activities from earlier today, yesterday, and so on.
 Click on any of these activities, and you can resume them from where you left off.
 As a result, Timeline makes it easy to continue your work, when using multiple Windows 10 devices.

 It syncs only your Windows 10 computers and devices, and it works for apps that have support for this feature: Microsoft Edge, Microsoft Office apps, Photos, News, and so on.

 Microsoft plans to integrate Timeline with mobile apps so that it increases the usefulness of this feature, and you can sync your PC(s) with your smartphone and your tablet.